‘Maxim’ Bombshell Kara Del Toro Floors Fans While Busting Out Of Tiny Orange Bikini

 Another day, another bikini-clad post for model Kara Del Toro.

-The bombshell has been putting on a sexy display for fans on social media in recent weeks, sharing a number of bikini clad photos as well a slew of other hot shots with her 1 million-plus fans.
+The bombshell has been putting on a sexy display for fans on social media in recent weeks, sharing a number of bikini-clad photos, as well a slew of other hot images with her 1 million-plus fans.
 While she has posed topless on the social media platform a few times in her career, she’s keeping things a little more PG but still sexy in her latest Instagram share.

-In the gorgeous, new shot the model stands outside while posing with a powder blue sky and a number of beautiful palm trees just behind her.
+In the gorgeous new shot, the model stands outside while posing with a powder blue sky and a number of beautiful palm trees just behind her.
 Del Toro looks straight into the camera, wearing a big smile on her face and playfully biting her tongue for the shot.
 She wears her long, blonde-dyed locks down and curled and appears to be wearing little to no makeup in the photo.

 While holding both of her hands directly in front of her, Del Toro’s killer figure is on full display in a skimpy orange bikini.
 On top, the model puts on a busty display, nearly popping out of the sexy top that ties in the middle.
 The bottoms are just as sexy as the top, exposing Kara’s long and lean legs to the world.